adfansong/easy-game-lockstep/README.md

-# easy_game_lockstep
+# easy_game_lockstep_experiment
-easy game lockstep for fighting with players
+an experiment for easy game lockstep for fighting with players